containers/podman/docs/source/markdown/podman-build.1.md

 When a Git repository is set as the URL, the repository is cloned locally and then set as the context.

-NOTE: `podman build` uses code sourced from the `buildah` project to build container images.
-This `buildah` code creates `buildah` containers for the `RUN` options in container storage.
+NOTE: `podman build` uses code sourced from the `Buildah` project to build container images.
+This `Buildah` code creates `Buildah` containers for the `RUN` options in container storage.
 In certain situations, when the `podman build` crashes or users kill the `podman build` process, these external containers can be left in container storage.
 Use the `podman ps --all --storage`